‘Minions’ set box office on fire with $108.5 million debut

 Families went bananas for Minions this weekend at the movie theater. “ Minions: The Rise of Gru ” brought in an estimated $108.5 million in ticket sales from 4,391 screens in North America, Universal Pictures said Sunday.
 By the end of the Monday’s July Fourth holiday, it will likely have earned over $127.9 million.

+“It's a tremendous debut,” said Jim Orr, Universal's president of domestic distribution.
+“It’s playing very broadly across North America.
+Every single market doing extraordinarily well.”

-This is just the latest in a string of successes for Universal and Illumination, including “Sing 2," which has grossed over $406 million since opening in December, and “The Bad Guys,” which has made over $243 million.
+This is just the latest in a string of successes for Universal's family releases, including “Sing 2," which has grossed over $406 million since opening in December, and “The Bad Guys,” which has made over $243 million.
 “Minions: The Rise of Gru” serves as further proof that family audiences are willing to go back to the movie theater.

+“Families feel very comfortable bringing all their kids to the theater,” Orr said.
+“These results speak for themselves.”

+“Minions 2” attracted all ages to the theater, even the very young.
+According to PostTrak surveys, 12% were under the age of 10.

 The spinoff of the popular “Despicable Me” series was delayed two years because of the pandemic.
 The sequel to the 2015 film “Minions” was originally slated for a July 2020 release.
 While many other animated family films opted for streaming or hybrid releases, “Minions,” much like “Top Gun: Maverick,” stayed the course and waited for an ideal time to launch in theaters only.
 And as with “Top Gun” the wait, it seems, was worth it.